 Figure 6.5.3.1-1: MWAB service authorization and initial MWAB-gNB configuration

-1. The MWAB-UE registers and optionally includes in the UE MM Core network capability defined in clause 5.3.4 of TS 23.501 [2] an indication it is intending to act as MWAB, optionally also indicate the PLMN(s) for which it may want to act as MWAB-gNB to network.
+1. The MWAB-UE registers. and optionally includes in the UE MM Core network capability defined in clause 5.3.4 of TS 23.501 [2] an indication it is intending to act as MWAB.
 It is assumed the MWAB-UE is configured with a list of PLMNs it is not allowed to register with and any Preferred PLMNs list as usual for a UE.
-Alternatively, or in addition, the MWAB-UE may be configured by the HPLMN with a (set of) S-NSSAI(s) associated with the MWAB operation and requests it in the registration procedure.
+Alternatively, or in addition, the MWAB-UE may be configured by the HPLMN with a (set of) S-NSSAI(s) associated with the MWAB operation and requests it in the registration procedure and these are part of the default S-NSSAIs when the UE is authorized to operate as MWAB..

-Editor's note: Whether the MWAB-UE optionally also indicates the PLMN(s) for which it may want to act as MWAB-gNB to the network is FFS

-Editor's note: The need of the indication on NAS MM capability is FFS.

 2. The AMF retrieves the subscription data and checks whether the UE is authorized to act as MWAB by checking presence of MWAB Operation Allowed and any related location and time information.
 The AMF provides a default S-NSSAI for MWAB-UE if no S-NSSAI was requested by the MWAB-UE.
 The MWAB-UE also obtains any Configured NSSAI as applicable.

-3. If the MWAB-UE subscription allows, the MWAB-UE is accepted and an indication that MWAB operation is allowed along with MWAB information is sent to the MWAB-UE, and the Allowed NSSAI including the S-NSSAI(s) for MWAB operation as applicable.
+3. If the MWAB-UE subscription allows, the MWAB-UE is accepted and (if MWAB-UE indicated to act MWAB UE MM CN capability) an indication that MWAB operation is allowed by with MWAB authorization information is sent to the MWAB-UE, and the Allowed NSSAI including the S-NSSAI(s) for MWAB operation as applicable.
+If the MWAB UE did not include it intends to act MWAB UE MM CN capability but requested S-NSSAIs dedicated to MWAB operation, if these S-NSSAI are allowed then the MWAB can operate.
+If Additional location and availability information is provided for the S-NSSAIs, no MWAB Authorization information is required.
 The MWAB information includes:

 a) MWAB-Authorized.
 Additionally, the area and time the UE is authorized optionally for per PLMN; or

-b) MWAB-Unauthorizeddditionally the area and time the UE is not authorized optionally per PLMN for.
+b) MWAB-Unauthorized.
+Additionally the area and time the UE is authorized optionally per PLMN for.

-The AMF may also send registration reject (if the UE is not allowed to remain registered in PLMN) to the MWAB-UE and indicate the MWAB information as MWAB-Unauthorized, additionally the area and time the UE is not authorized optionally for the PLMN.
+The AMF may also send registration reject (if the UE is not allowed to remain registered in PLMN) to the MWAB-UE and indicate the MWAB authorization information as MWAB-Unauthorized, additionally the area and time the UE is not authorized optionally for the PLMN.

-Editor's note: Whether per PLMN MWAB information has to be provided to UE is FFS.
+NOTE: In normative phase a decision will be taken whether the information needs to be provided just for the current PLMN or other PLMNs additionally.

 4. If UE is authorized for MWAB, then it can start MWAB operations as MWAB in the area or time the UE is authorized to act as MWAB.
 If the UE enters a location or time the UE is not authorized to act as MWAB it will stop operating as MWAB.
 To start MWAB operation, the MWAB- UE establishes a PDU session to get initial configuration information for the MWAB-gNB from the OAM server.
 The PDU session establishment Request may include S-NSSAI and DNN depending on the MWAB-UE configuration.
 If no DNN is included, the AMF determines the correct one to use for the MWAB.